spacemeat/humon/README.md

 Once loaded, a Humon trove does not move or change.
 This has implications:
 1. Accessing raw value data is quick.
 You basically get a pointer and size.
 Since the data behind it doesn't move or change, that value pointer is good for the life of the trove.
 1. String values returned by APIs are *not* NULL-terminated.
 (In C++, they translate directly to `std::string_view`s.)
-1. String values contain escapement characters, just as seen in the token stream.
+1. String values contain all the characters exactly as seen in the token stream.
 They do not contain any surrounding quotes or heredoc tags.
 If strings contain CRLF newlines in the token stream, they'll appear that way in raw string accesses too.
-(You can also get the raw string values, which do contain the encapsulating characters.)
+(You can also get the raw string values, which do contain the enquoting characters.)
 1. String values are UTF-8-encoded.
 1. The whole token stream must be in contiguous memory.
-1. When serializing back to another stream or file from a Humon trove, the exact source can be spit out without any conversion, since the original string is still in memory (encoded as UTF-8).
+1. When serializing back to another stream or file from a Humon trove, the exact source can be emitted without any conversion, since the original string is still in memory (encoded as UTF-8).
 This is the most performant way to generate a Humon token stream from a trove.
+Use `hu::Trove::tokenStream` and `hu::Node::tokenStream` for this.

 **The C-family APIs don't signal by default; rather, they return null objects.**
 Normally, trove and node functions that return other nodes or tokens will not throw exceptions on bad parameters or lookup terms, or if they're nullish objects.
 Instead they just return other nullish objects or degenerate values.
 In the C++ API, you can check `isNullish()` on `hu::Trove`, `hu::Node`, and `hu::Token` objects to see whether they're managing null values.
 Most of the functions are marked `noexcept` by default as well.